By: Angela Gillaspie Copyright © June 2004, All Rights Reserved

 1 root of sassafras

 1 quart water

 Take 1 root of sassafras and boil in 1 quart of water for 20-30 minutes.
-Put in a bottle and when your hubby comes home to quarrel, fill your mouth full and hold until he goes away.
+Put in a bottle and when your hubby comes home to quarrel with you, fill your mouth full and hold it until he goes away.
 Granny said it was a "sure cure."